 Eleanor is a member of the Burr House.
 She does a variety of fibre art including but not limited to knitting, sewing, and making whimsical quilts displaying animals such as cats & mice in playful moments.
 Eleanor’s sewing projects also display the same creativity when she makes children clothing with playful fabrics.

-Helen originally joined the Burr House as a potter.
-But over time, she became intrigued by the beautiful textiles being created upstairs.
+Helen originally joined the Hill Potters Guild.
+But over time, she became intrigued by the beautiful textiles being created upstairs in the Burr House.
 So she traded in her potter’s wheel for a loom and now she specializes in handwoven, nuno felted and crocheted scarves and shawls.

 Follow her on Facebook www.facebook.com/LocallySewnTextiles or visit her